geftimov/android-player/README.md

 #### Costumization

-To make custom Action , just extend the BaseAction and implement the two abstract methods.
+To make custom action, extend the BaseAction, and implement the two abstract methods.

 ```java
     void init(final View view);